Assam: Around 500 people detained during bandh against proposed delimitation

 The draft triggered protests in the Barak Valley, which includes districts of Cachar, Karimganj, and Hailakandi, as the number of assembly seats in the area is proposed to be reduced to 13 from 15.

 Barak Democratic Front called for the bandh.
-Other parties such as Congress, Trinamool Congress (TMC), and All India United Democratic Front (AIUDF) backed it.
+Other parties such as Congress and Trinamool Congress (TMC) backed it.

 Inspector-general (law and order) Akhilesh Kumar Singh said 206 were detained in Cachar, 184 in Karimganj, and 91 in Hailakandi until 2pm.